 Tuija is both deputy chaiperson and commissioner.

-Ingmar Persson is Professor of inorganic and physical chemistry at the Swedish University of Agricultural Sciences (SLU) in Uppsala.
+Ingmar Persson is Professor Emeritus of inorganic and physical chemistry at the Swedish University of Agricultural Sciences (SLU) in Uppsala.
 His research concerns reaction and structure studies of metal compounds in solution and natural systems as soil and archeological wood, and of metal complexes formed at the extraction of used nuclear fuel using synchrotron light based X-ray methods.

 Hannu Hänninen has been an expert at the Swedish National Council for Nuclear Waste since 2002.
-He is Professor of Mechanical Engineering at Aalto University, School of Engineering.
+He is Professor Emeritus of Mechanical Engineering at Aalto University, School of Engineering.
 Hänninen conducts research on materials technology, welding technology, nondestructive testing and fracture mechanics and has published more than 300 scientific publications.

 Ingvar Persson, Master of Laws, former General Counsel at the Swedish Nuclear Power Inspectorate.
 Formerly worked at the Government Offices with matters relating to the Nuclear Activities Act and the Radiation Protection Act.
 Chairman of Governments Inquiry concerning review of the Radiation Safety legislation.
 Headed the Swedish delegation in the deliberations leading up to the creation of the Nuclear Waste Convention.
 Was responsible for issues relating to the Euratom Treaty in the negotiations regarding the Swedish EU membership.